 Drinking excessive amounts of alcohol is a major risk factor for morbidity and mortality.
 Long-term adverse health effects of high consumption of alcohol include cardiovascular disease, some cancers, nutrition-related conditions, risk to unborn babies, cirrhosis of the liver, mental health conditions, tolerance and dependence, long-term cognitive impairment, and self-harm.

 Drug misuse includes use of illicit substances, misuse of pharmaceutical medication (ie prescription or over the counter medications), as well as the misuse of household substance.
 Drug misuse impacts on both mental and physical health.

 In consultation with key stakeholders, SWSPHN developed an action plan to address the impact of Alcohol and Other Drug (AOD) use on our community.

 Support the increase in primary healthcare capacity to manage drug and alcohol related health issues by:

 - Improved integration with LHD services through GP liaison support

 - GP registrar training to increase knowledge skills and confidence in addiction medicine

 - Development of treatment protocols, decision support tools and referral pathways

-- Development of treatment services prioritising higher need groups including youth, homeless, parents with children, people exiting the justice system and other at risk groups utilising the following treatment models.
-See link for more information on commissioned servcies.
+Develop treatment services prioritising higher need groups including youth, homeless, parents with children, people exiting the justice system and other at-risk groups utilising the following treatment models.
+The services provide.

 - Psychological counselling